Kaunas: Folk history

-A 16th century legend claims, that Kaunas was established by the Romans in ancient times.
+A 16th-century legend in the Bychowiec Chronicle claims that Kaunas was established by the Romans in ancient times.
 These Romans were supposedly led by a patrician named Palemon, who had three sons: Barcus, Kunas and Sperus.
 Palemon fled from Rome because he feared the mad Emperor Nero.
 Palemon, his sons and other relatives travelled to Lithuania.
 After Palemon's death, his sons divided his land.
 Kunas got the land where Kaunas now stands.
 He built a fortress near the confluence of the Nemunas and Neris rivers and the city that grew up there was named after him.
 A suburban region in the vicinity is named "Palemonas".

+According to historian Teodor Narbutt, the Lithuanians previously worshiped the god Kaunis, whose statue was located in the Kaunas Old Town near the Neman River.

 Coat of arms

 In 1408 Vytautas the Great granted Kaunas the city rights and himself chose the coat of arms of Kaunas with aurochs.

 On 30 June 1993, the historical coat of arms of Kaunas city was re-established by a special presidential decree.
 The coat of arms features a white aurochs with a golden cross between its horns, set against a deep red background.
 The aurochs was the original heraldic symbol of the city, established in 1400.
 The heraldic seal of Kaunas, introduced in the early 15th century during the reign of Grand Duke Vytautas, is the oldest city heraldic seal known in the territory of the Grand Duchy of Lithuania.
-The current emblem was the result of much study and discussion on the part of the Lithuanian Heraldry Commission, and realized by the artist Raimondas Miknevičius.
+The current emblem was the result of much study and discussion on the part of the Lithuanian Heraldry Commission, and realized by the artist Raimondas Miknevicius.
 An aurochs has replaced a wisent, which was depicted in the Soviet-era emblem that was used since 1969.

 Blazon: Gules, an aurochs passant guardant argent ensigned with a cross Or between his horns.

 Kaunas also has a greater coat of arms, which is mainly used for purposes of Kaunas city representation.
 The sailor, three golden balls, and Latin text "Diligite justitiam qui judicatis terram" (English: Cherish justice, you who judge the earth) in the greater coat of arms refers to Saint Nicholas, patron saint of merchants and seafarers, who was regarded as a heavenly guardian of Kaunas by Queen Bona Sforza.